Now Would Be a Good Time

 Now Would Be a Good Time is the debut studio album by Folk Bitch Trio.
 Alongside the album announcement, the trio released the single "Cathode Ray".
 The album was released on 25 July 2025 via Jagjaguwar.

 At the 2025 ARIA Music Awards, the album was nominated for Best Group, Michael Gudinski Breakthrough Artist, Best Adult Contemporary Album, Best Independent Release.

 The album was nominated for the 2025 Australian Music Prize.
 At the 2025 J Awards, the album was nominated for Australian Album of the Year.

+At the AIR Awards of 2026, it was nominated for Independent Album of the Year, Best Independent Blues and Roots Album or EP while Secretly Group were nominated for Independent Marketing Team of the Year and Twnty Three for Independent Publicity Team of the Year.
+It won Best Independent Blues and Roots Album or EP.